Minoru/blog.tty8.org/README.markdown

-This is the source code for [the blog of mine](https://blog.debiania.in.ua/).
+This is the source code for [the blog of mine](https://blog.tty8.org/) (previously at blog.debiania.in.ua).

 Unless otherwise noted, the contents of the blog (text, pictures, template that I made, i.e. everything under `posts` and `template`, and some of the files